Click To Read More

 Overview

 One of the most popular attractions in Edinburgh also has the distinction of being one of the oldest.
-Camera Obscura and World of Illusions is located in a prime location on The Royal Mile, not far from Edinburgh Castle and more-or-less opposite The Scotch Whisky Experience.
+Camera Obscura and World of Illusions is positioned in a prime location on The Royal Mile, not far from Edinburgh Castle and more-or-less opposite The Scotch Whisky Experience.

 Camera Obscura and World of Illusions